-Princeton sent in their 5-2 win over Danville.
+Princeton sent Braves' first rounder Lucas Sims to the shower early in their 5-2 win over Danville.
 Sims was charged with four runs (three earned) in just 1.2 innings of work.
 The Rays got three on the board in the 2nd inning, primarily due to some shoddy defense and great baserunning.
 The P-Rays stole four bases in the inning, including two by James Harris, and took advantage of two errors.
 With the early run support, Kevin James and Jacob Faria pitched pretty well, especially Faria.
 In four scoreless relief innings, he struck out five and only allowed one hit.
-While Omar Narvaez led the team with three hits and a walk, William Argo was hit by three pitches and only had one official at-bat all night.' first rounder Lucas Sims to the shower early
+While Omar Narvaez led the team with three hits and a walk, William Argo was hit by three pitches and only had one official at-bat all night.

 Rookie Gulf Coast League Rays (25-30)

 After scoring two 1st inning runs, the GCL Rays offense shut down in their 5-2 loss to the GCL Twins.
 They only had one hit in the 1st, and the two runs scored on a wild pitch and balk in a Jiminson Natera at-bat.
 Damion Carroll had a career long four inning outing, and he struck out five while only allowing an unearned run on one hit.
 Nolan Gannon relieved him and struck out a career high six batters in four innings, but he allowed four runs (two earned) and got tagged with the loss.
 Johnny Eierman was the only Ray to reach base twice with a single and double, and Isaias Velasquez was 0/4 in his continuing rehab assignment.

 Star of the day- Of course he's not a Rays prospect, but what a season Billy Hamilton is having.

 Goat of the day- Nolan Gannon I guess, it was a pretty positive day for the farm.